McDegens-DAO/solana-action-express/README.md

 // include actions
 // *********************************************************************************
 ```
-3. build your new action
+3. build your new action module

  *src/actions/my_new_action.js*
 ```javascript